antonmeyer/ArduinoDTMF/README.md

 It is working with a W48 dialer and a Fritzbox.

 PWM output on Pin 3 needs a passive filter.
-I used a RLC low pass filter.
-R = 46 Ohm, L unknown, C = 1 uF.
+I used a RC filter.
+R = 47 Ohm, C = 1 uF.
-Coupled into the phone at microphone, with a 470 nF capacitor.
+Coupled into the phone at microphone.
 Spectral analysis (done with a sound card and audacity) looks terrible, but noise is 15 to 20 dB off the signal.
 Frequency accuracy is < 1%.
 Good enough.

 Pin 7 is connected to the impulse rotary dialer contact.
 This "number" switch is connected to the arduino only.
 Remove all conncetion to the old phone.
+Pin 9 is the other dial switch, closed as soon the disk is moved.

 If you want to adapt it to different HW you have to care:
 - dtmfopin: look for the timer / PWM output pins